Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 Install the two archives ``xilinx-*-common-v2023.1_*.tar.gz`` in the ``/opt/xilinx/common/`` folder.

-Then execute the following commands to build the ``sdk`` folders as a normal user, according to what discussed is in the previous sub-section:
+Then execute the following commands as a normal user, according to what discussed is in the previous sub-section:

 ```shell
 cd /opt/xilinx/common/xilinx-versal-common-v2023.1/